kubernetes-sigs/node-feature-discovery/README.md

 Nfd-worker is preferably run as a Kubernetes DaemonSet.
 There is an example spec that can be used as a template, or, as is when just trying out the service.
-Similarly to nfd-master above, you need to update the template with the correct image:
+Similarly to nfd-master above, if using a custom-built image you need to update the template with the correct image (for the latest release, omit the `sed` part):
 ```
 sed -E s',^(\s*)image:.+$,\1image: <YOUR_IMAGE_REPO>:<YOUR_IMAGE_TAG>,' nfd-worker-daemonset.yaml.template > nfd-worker-daemonset.yaml
 kubectl create -f nfd-worker-daemonset.yaml